dai-shi/excalidraw-claymate/README.md

 just visit <https://dai-shi.github.io/excalidraw-claymate>
 and you can do the same.
-Only the difference is the bottom area, where you can add snapshots and export them as animated GIF.
+Only the difference is the bottom area, where you can add scenes and export them as animated GIF.

 Notes:

-- The snapshot size is limited to the size of the first snapshot.
+- The scene size is limited to the size of the first scene.
 - Currently, there's no way to configure animation speed (help wanted!)

 ## Tweets